-In 2021, 820.000 fake items were stopped at the border by Japan Customs.
-Given that, it is impossible for Customs to examine all imported goods, this figure is probably only the tip of the iceberg of fake items imported in Japan.
+In 2022, about 880,000 counterfeit items were intercepted at the border by Japanese customs authorities.
+Given that it is impossible for customs to inspect all imported goods, this number likely represents only a small fraction of the total volume of counterfeit items imported into Japan.

-Yahoo! and Rakuten, major Japanese online B2C websites, are also playing an important role in combating counterfeit products.
-For example, these online websites are endeavouring to clean up websites by regularly exchanging information on counterfeits and criminal dealers with brands, via IP rights-holders’ associations.
-Further, in order to “clean up” their shopping websites, site operators make a test purchase to verify the authenticity of the products, with the cooperation of the relevant brand, when an item posted for sale is suspected of being a counterfeit product because of, inter alia, its extremely low sale price or information given by a consumer.
-If the said item turns out to be counterfeit, the shop who has put the counterfeit product for sale may be banned from the shopping website.
+When it comes to Online B2C platforms, like, the major Japanese online B2C websites have long been proactive in their anti-counterfeiting These online platforms, for example, in order to “clean up” their shopping websites, site operators conduct test purchases to verify the authenticity of products, with the cooperation of the relevant brand, when an item listed for sale is suspected of being a counterfeit because of its extremely low selling price or consumer-provided information.
+If the said item turns out to be a counterfeit, the dealer that listed the counterfeit product is banned from the online selling platform.

-Finally, concerted efforts are being made by different sectors in Japan to set up a framework to eliminate counterfeit products.
+Concerted efforts are thus being made by different sectors in Japan to set up a framework for eliminating counterfeit products.
 Some of their approaches are more advanced than those implemented in Europe or the USA.
-However, we recognize that there are problems to be addressed in the future, such as maintaining a cooperation with the websites and monitoring the operational status of the revised Trademark Law.
+In particular, the close information exchange and cooperation built between the major B2C and C2C online platforms and rights holders deserves special mention.

 Key issues and recommendations